maiamburton/ECS162_HW2/README.md

 ## Word Unscramble

 The Word Unscramble game is an open source game that was found on github at this link: https://github.com/GZ30eee/Word-Scramble-Game.
+It is licensed under the MIT license and we made sure to include the proper citation on our website. $//$ f